CIOs Need to be the Guiding Light

 - Over half of all IT projects have been over budget and over schedule;

-- More than 50 per cent have delivered less than half of the promise benefits; and
+- More than 50 percent have delivered less than half of the promised benefits; and

 Comments being heard in the C-Suite include: “If we want to get something done, IT is the roadblock – all they say is either ‘no’ or ‘next year’.
 We can’t run a business like that and we do not have an unlimited budget to get things done.”

 On the other side are the embattled CIO and CTOs who lament the fact that no one seems to understand the challenges they face from an ever-changing technological landscape, limited budgets and continued shortage of qualified IT people in North America.
 This shortage is understandable as people are deterred from considering an enterprise IT position when all they seem to hear about is outsourcing or offshoring.
 In such a job market, developing apps and games would naturally seem to be a better career choice.

 So, it is no surprise that CIOs are under relentless pressure to show their value-add for the business and limited budgets.
 They are asked to balance three key business imperatives: IT driven innovations that improve both the customer and employee experiences; aligning the IT strategy to the business strategy, while minimising security risks; and leveraging data residing in different systems to provide information that is accurate and thus actionable – the notion of a “single version of the truth”.